cogcmd/buildkite/README.md

 ## Building

-To build the bundle you will need python, pip and PyYAML installed.
+To build the bundle you will need python, pipinstalled.
 Then just run the following

 ```
-make
+make install && make
 ```